vaghasiyakalpesh/portfolio/README.md

 A modern, responsive personal portfolio website for Kalpesh Vaghasiya, built with HTML, CSS, and JavaScript.

+## Project Preview

+You can view a live preview of this project at [Kalpesh Vaghasiya's Portfolio](https://kp-portfolio-00.vercel.app/).

 ## Features

 - **Animated Home Section:** Introduction, animated text, and profile image.